alizufan/galon-line-be-java/README.md

 - Debug manual resource check cpu, memory.

 ## Questions
-- How to centralize my configuration and make it alive and more expresive?
+- How to centralize my configuration and make it alive and more expressive?
 - How to keep track flow request on each process and sub-process?
 - How to centralize a logs error and find it easily?
 - storage when service got high traffic, How to centralize my monitoring so i can notify my resource is enough?